rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 ## Non-Integer and Non-String Keys

-The mapper supports non-integer and non-string keys if the underlying objects support it, like `SplObjectStorage`.
+The mapper supports non-integer and non-string keys if the underlying objects support it, including `SplObjectStorage`.
 The key value will be transformed to the target key type-hint, just like the values.
 Example:

 ```php